top of page

 Fergus Greer , Leigh Bowery Session I Look 2 1988 © Fergus Greer

 Bowery quickly learned after his arrival in London that there was social currency in setting himself apart from the crowd through his bold and distinctive style.
-Visitors will get up close to the intricate costumes he hand-crafted with collaborator Nicola Rainbird — who later became his wife — and corsetier Mr Pearl.
-Photographs by Fergus Greer will illustrate how Bowery brought these to life in animated ways.
+So visitors can get up close to the intricate costumes he hand-crafted with collaborator Nicola Rainbird — who later became his wife — and corsetier Mr Pearl.
+Photographs by Fergus Greer illustrate how Bowery brought these to life in animated ways.

 Leigh Bowery in pink mask and red attire poses against dark background, balancing on toes.
 The mood is bold and dramatic, with vivid colors.